-- Digital Image Correlation (short: DIC) is an optical non-contacting method to measure deformations on the surface of a specimen. - During loading a digital camera captures a series of images of a specimen which has been marked with fine-grained pattern.
+- Digital Image Correlation (short: DIC) is an optical non-contacting method to measure fullfield deformations on the surface of a specimen. - During testing a digital camera captures a series of images of a specimen which has been marked with fine-grained pattern.

-Image by image the X- and Y-displacements of small regions ("facets") are obtained by a so-called correlation algorithm.
+Image by image the X- and Y-displacements of small regions ("facets") are obtained by the so-called correlation algorithm.

-DIC - Überblick
+DIC - Overview